Simple Halibut Fishing Rig

 I needed more line and I did not have any on the boat.
 Remember I was a greenhorn at this point.
 So my buddy told me he had some in his tackle box.
 Long story short he had one of those spools of cheap line from K-Mart.
 It even was a K-Mart brand fishing line.
 More importantly, it was only a 50-pound test!
 I’ll never forget laughing when he handed it to me.
 It was all I had, so I blood knotted this line to the 100-pound line and let it back to the bottom.
 I can still see that blood knot skipping through those metal guides on its way off of the reel.
 I placed the rod in the holder and was soon getting a bite, or so I thought.

 It was my friend tangling in my line at 400 feet and this would go on several different times.
 One of those times he was reeling in and my rod was bouncing.
 I asked him if he was tangled in my line?
 All the other times he swore that he was not but this time he was certain of it.
-So I sat there patiently as he reeled up 400 feet of line with a reel with no gear ratio at all so it took a while.
+So I sat there patiently.
+My friend reeled up 400 feet of line with a reel with no gear ratio.
+It took a while.
 When his bait reached the surface my line was not with it.
-My friend calmly announced that he was not tangled in my line, as he raised his halibut rig from the water.
+My friend calmly announced that he was not tangled in my line.
+He raised his halibut fishing rig from the water.
 My rod tip was still bouncing.